Ratimon/haskell-abstract-algeba-practice/README.md

      (b + c) · a = (0 + 0) · 0 = 0 = (0 · 0) + (0 · 0)

 Therefore, we've shown that the trivial ring satisfies all the properties of a ring.
 It's a ring consisting of only the element {0}, and its operations of addition and multiplication are defined in such a way that all ring properties are met.

+22. Square matrices of real numbers under addition and multiplication is a ring.
+Demonstrate this to be the case.
+Think carefully about what the idenity elements are and whether an inverse always exists.

+Note that matrix multiplication is not commutative in general.
+We only need to show it is a ring, not an abelian ring.

+> **Answer**